 - Header: A header for sections of your template, appears bolded.

 - Subheader: A header for a subsection of your template, appears not bolded.

 - Blank Fields: Used to space apart sections of your template for organizational purposes.

 - Reference Fields: Pulls entered values from fields in other templates or duplicates values in the same template.
 (Guide on using reference fields)

 You may switch between 'New Section' and 'SOAP Section'.
-The SOAP section fields function like 'New Section' fields except generated clinical note text include subjective, objective, assessment, and plan.
+The SOAP section fields function like 'New Section' fields except generated clinical note text includes subjective, objective, assessment, and plan.

-Think about what kinds of questions you may ask your patient and fields would be suitable for those answers.
-As you go question by question, drag and drop fields to the template preview.
-Customize the fields by clicking on them in the template preview.
+Think about what kinds of questions you may ask your patient and what fields would be suitable for those answers.
+As you go question by question, add fields to the form builder menu.
+Customize the fields by clicking on them.